Purdue University Global: Student outcomes

 According to the College Scorecard, Purdue University Global has a 33 percent graduation rate.
 Median salary after attending ranges from $21,000 (AA, teacher education) to $74,000 (BSN, nursing).
 Two years into student loan repayment, with Purdue Global students 32 percent were in forbearance, 29 percent were not making progress, 12 percent were in deferment, 11 percent defaulted, 6 percent were making progress, 6 percent were delinquent, 2 percent had their loans discharged, and 1 percent had paid in full.

 College Navigator reports an overall graduation rate of 20 percent.

 Rankings

 U.S. News & World Report ranks Purdue Global 395th-435th among national universities.

 In January 2023, Purdue Global ranked 176th out of 442 schools in the Washington Monthly list of national universities, with a social mobility ranking of 95th out of 442 schools.

 Leadership and administration

-Mung Chiang is the president of Purdue University Global.
+Mitch Daniels currently serves as the interim president of Purdue University and Purdue Global.
 He reports to Purdue Global's board of trustees, which is appointed by the Purdue University board of trustees.
 Five of Purdue's University's trustees also serve on the Purdue Global board.

-Dr. Frank Dooley served as chancellor of Purdue Global from 2020 to 2024 and reported to the president of Purdue University and the six-member Purdue Global board of trustees.
-Dooley previously was senior vice provost for teaching and learning at Purdue University.
-Upon Dooley's retirement in December 2024, Jon Harbor assumed the role of interim chancellor of Purdue Global.
-Harbor previously served as Purdue Global provost from August 2020 to January 2024.
-Christopher Ruhl is the chief financial officer.
-Ruhl served as the senior vice president, chief financial officer, and general counsel at Ivy Tech Community College from 2012 to 2017.
-He also was director of the Indiana Office of Management & Budget (OMB), director of the Indiana State Budget Agency, and policy director and general counsel for the Indiana OMB under Governor Mitch Daniels.
+Eva Nodine was appointed as CEO of Purdue Global in February of 2026.
+Nodine had previously served as Purdue Global's chief financial officer and chief operating officer.